miladrayka/normalisity_ed/README.md

 ## Usage

 This *Normalisity_ED* is a Web App based on Streamlit package.
-For using *Normalisity_ED*, you just need run the following code:
+For using *Normalisity_ED*, you just need to run the following code:

 `streamlit run normalisity.py`